 In 2015 I started to volunteer for a charity organisation called Hands-Across-the-World, because I wanted to make a difference to society and contribute in a meaningful way.
 Today I’m very proud of my involvement in building this organisation with integrity, high standards and in a way that adds value to this world.

 Now I am also in the wonderful position to help students all over the world to experience time abroad.
-With any business engagement in my capacity as education expert, mentor or coach, I am able to fund scholarships for aspiring students in developing countries.
-If you decide to work with me, you would also be helping another student somewhere else, who would never be able to afford to study abroad otherwise.
+Everybody who works with me in either my capacity as education expert, mentor or coach, is contributing to scholarship funding for aspiring students in developing countries.
+Your decision to work with me will therefore be helping another less fortunate student, who would never be able to afford to study abroad otherwise.

 Sofiri: What are some important questions aspiring students should ask themselves before they select a course and educational provider?